Inokinoki/macOSXPCSample/README.md

 ## [WIP] Hybrid

 [XPCCallerSwift](XPCCallerSwift) is a demo which does not work at the moment.
+This is a demo where a Swift cli calls XPC on a XPC Service.

 At least I can confirm that, a cli program cannot embed a XPC service thus cannot call one.

-## C API

-[XPCCallerCAPI](XPCCallerCAPI) is a demo in Objective-C, the XPC is implemented with the system C API.

 TODO:

 - validate whether Swift and Objective-C XPC can call each other.
 I've ever met a reply data corruption, probably due to the different signature in Swift and Objective-C.

+## C API

+[XPCCallerCAPI](XPCCallerCAPI) is a demo in Objective-C, the XPC is implemented with the system C API.

 # [WIP] XPC demo application on macOS - Mach